 Your passport should be valid for at least six months after you plan to depart Israel.
 If you don't have a passport yet, or if yours will expire before then, apply for a passport as soon as possible!

 Students from most countries (including the US) will need to secure a visa in advance to study in Israel.
 You should apply for the A/2 Student Visa, and you should expect to make a personal appearance at the Israeli embassy or a consulate.

 You will complete two applications simultaneously.
 One is a simple application with very few requirements which serves to help the Global Education Office determine your eligibility to study abroad.
 At the same time, you will fill out an application to Tel Aviv University International to determine whether or not you will be accepted into the program.

 To begin working on your GEO application, click on the Apply Now button near the top of this page.
-To work on your Tel Aviv University application, visit TAU International.
+To work on your Tel Aviv University application, visit TAU's Lowy International School.